 Use a 1:1:1 ratio for the drink AKA 1.5 oz of tequila, 1.5 oz of lemon/lime juice and 1.5 oz of simple syrup.

 Coat the rim of the glass either with lime or water.
+Salt the rim of the glass if desired.
 In the glass, add in ice.
 Follow this by adding the chilled simple syrup, the lemon/lime juice and the tequila Mix together using a cocktail stirrer or normal spoon 🙂 Garnish with lime and enjoy!
+If desired, top with plain or lime flavored seltzer water!

 Sugared Chili Margarita